jdlomaxProdMan/Vision-AI-Annotation-Demo/README.md

 ## Overview
 The Car Brand Logo Annotation Tool is an interactive web application built to demonstrate the annotation process — the foundational step in training a supervised vision AI system.

+Created in Claude Cowork.

 Users are presented with photographs of cars from four major brands (Toyota, Chevrolet, Mercedes-Benz, and BMW) and are asked to draw a bounding box around the manufacturer logo visible in each image, and identify the car make / manufacturer.